-When it comes to legal representation, Eric Ollason Attorney at Law understands that satisfaction lies in loving what you do.
+When it comes to legal representation, Eric Ollason Attorney for bankruptcy understands that satisfaction lies in loving what you do.
 Our Tucson bankruptcy lawyer has practiced in several different legal capacities but has found his true calling in representing those who deserve a fresh start through bankruptcy.

-Our Tucson bankruptcy attorneys law firm focuses on bankruptcy law because we believe everyone deserves a legal means of becoming financially whole again.
+Our Tucson bankruptcy lawyers law firm focuses on bankruptcy law because we believe everyone deserves a legal means of becoming financially whole again.